Skip to Content

 Nestle the chicken into the pan.

-Step 5: Turn the chicken and cook until the chicken and shallots caramelize, for 10-20 minutes.
+Step 5: Flip the chicken thighs and cook until the chicken and shallots caramelize, for 10-20 minutes.
+Transfer the chicken to a serving dish to rest for 5 minutes, then garnish with chopped cilantro, serranos, and lime juice to serve.

 Cook the Vietnamese Lemongrass Chicken until it caramelizes with the other ingredients.